SlimKhiari/improved-PageRank-algorithm-c/README.md

 ## A few comments

-By testing our code with the values 10^-6, 10^⁻8 and 10^⁻10 of the TOLERANCE variable, the execution result remains almost the same.
+By testing our code with the values 10^-6, 10^⁻8 and 10^⁻10 of the TOLERANCE variable, the execution result converges until it is constant.

 Here is another run result with another graph with a few more hub and authoritative nodes with a dumping factor of 0.85: